Skip to content

 • Can see **their own personal analytics **

-• Can see most comparative data (some charts obfuscated, no real USD profits)
+• Can see most comparative data (some charts obfuscated, some charts show real USD profits)

 • Cannot see opt-out traders in comparative